pieter/gitx/Site/UserManual/text/02 - Overview.markdown

 You can double-click the divider between these areas to collapse the smaller-one or you can use Command-Shift-Up and Command-Shift-Down to do so.

-As of GitX 0.7 reloading the view manually should not be necessary anymore.
-GitX monitors the open repository by default and automatically reloads itself when it has detected a change.
-If this is problematic you can deactivate that behaviour in the _Preferences_.

 #### The commit list

 ![History View](images/UserManual/historyview.png)